November 2021 Snapshots

 On Oct.
 27, Administrator Paul Kiecker spoke to industry personnel at a food safety, inspection affairs and scientific affairs event.
 Kiecker thanked industry for their efforts in following the Centers for Disease Control and Prevention’s guidance on masking, providing safer working conditions for inspection program personnel.
 He also talked about regulatory updates, issuances that should be publishing soon, and options available to industry impacted by the recent port congestion and supply chain issues.
 Photo by Robert Witte, OA.

-First shift at Establishment P-164 gathered on Oct.
+The first shift gathered on Oct.
 26 to celebrate the upcoming holidays and to show love and appreciation for their colleague and breast cancer survivor, Consumer Safety Inspector (CSI) Phyllis Lampkin (pictured, seated, center).

 Pictured, seated, from left: CSIs Regnaldo Washington, Lampkin and Dorothy Hurst.